Top 10 Best Rap Lyricists of All Time

 3 Nas Nasir bin Olu Dara Jones, better known by his stage name Nas, is an American rapper and entrepreneur born on September 14, 1973 in New York City.
 His album, Illmatic, is considered to be one of the best rap albums of all time.
 He is also considered to be one of the best rappers of all time.

 Nas is the greatest lyrical rapper of all time.
-Just listen to "It Ain't Hard to Tell," "Halftime," well, really the whole album of Illmatic.
+Just listen to "It Ain't Hard to Tell," "Halftime," or really the whole album Illmatic.
 You will need no more proof after that.
-If you are really stubborn, just listen to his other albums.
+If you are still stubborn, listen to his other albums.
 His flows and rhymes are untouchable.
 No question about it.

 4 Hichkas Sorush Lashkary (born May 10, 1985) better known by his stage name Hichkas (Persian: Hiĉkas - هیچکس; meaning "Nobody") is an Iranian rapper from Tehran.
 Hichkas is considered as one of pioneers of "Persian Rap" and "Persian Urban music.

-Honestly, among all the Persian rappers, he is the best in both singing and lyrics writing.
-But I'm not sure how we can compare him with Eminem and other rappers with different native languages.
-Anyway, as a Persian, I definitely support Hichkas.
+Among all Persian rappers, he is the best in both singing and writing lyrics.
+I'm not sure how we can compare him with Eminem and other rappers who have different native languages.
+As a Persian, I definitely support Hichkas.

 Persian Rap